Mezcal Illustration

 Mezcal Cocktails

-Although some purists frown on mezcal cocktails, these are a great way to enjoy mezcal.
-A mezcal cocktail should bring out the best of the mezcal used by enhancing the aromas and flavors of the drink.
+Although some purists frown on mezcal cocktails, they can be a great way to enjoy less expensive bottles.
+A mezcal cocktail should bring out the best of the mezcal by enhancing the aromas and flavors of the drink.
 Some of the best mezcal cocktails highlight the complexity of mezcal.

 If you are interested in trying at making some of the easiest mezcal cocktails, swap out the tequila for mezcal to make a mezcal margarita (Mezcalita) or the whiskey or gin to make a simple mezcal old fashioned or mezcal negroni.
 For more adventurous options, try the rising sun, a smoky mezcal cocktail that builds on the grapefruit and fresh lime juice or mezcal sour, a sweet-tangy cocktail with a fluffy froth.